Calebux/Celo-Vote-Tutorial/README.md

-# Creating a Simple Voting DApp on Celo using Solidity and Truffle
+# Creating a Simple Voting DApp on Celo using Solidity and Truffle-

-## Table Of Contents
+## Table Of Contents:

 - [Creating a Simple Voting DApp on Celo using Solidity and Truffle](#creating-a-simple-voting-dapp-on-celo-using-solidity-and-truffle)
 - [Table Of Contents](#table-of-contents)